lorpac/amino_acid_network/README.md

 python analysis.py
 ```
 You will find the results in the `results/` folder.

+## Electrostatic Network

+A jupyter notebook [electrostatic_network.ipynb](https://github.com/lorpac/amino_acid_network/blob/master/electrostatic_network.ipynb) is provided to create the Electrostatic Network of a protein, starting from it Amino Acid Network.
+The instructions for the configuration of the analysis are provided within the notebook.

 ## Authors

 Lorenza Pacini - [lorpac](https://github.com/lorpac)

 ## How to cite

-If you use this code in you work, please cite:
+If you use the Amino Acid Network code in you work, please cite:

-- Dorantes-Gilardi, R., Bourgeat, L., Pacini, L., Vuillon, L., & Lesieur, C. (2018).
+- Dorantes-Gilardi, R., Bourgeat, L., Pacini, L., Vuillon, L., and Lesieur, C. (2018).
 In proteins, the structural responses of a position to mutation rely on the Goldilocks principle: not too many links, not too few.
 Physical Chemistry Chemical Physics, 20(39), 25399-25410.

+If you use the Electrostatic Network code in your work, please cite:

+- Bourgeat L., Pacini L., Serghei A., and Lesieur C. (2021).
+Experimental diagnostic of sequence-variant dynamic
+perturbations revealed by broadband dielectric spectroscopy.
+Structure [*under review*].

 ## Licence